johnerinjery/mangadex-dl/README.md

 - Single chapters can be downloaded using chapter-urls
 - Downloaded manga can be saved as PDFs or as images
 - Multiple chapter PDFs can be merged into one
+- Download manga in any language that is availiable in mangadex
 - Multiple chapter images can be brought into a single folder for a smoother reading experience
 - Downloaded Images are saved with a naming convention that ensures proper order of images in mobiles
+- Have a local library of your manga inside your computer that can be managed from within the program
 <h2>How does mangadex-dl download manga? </h2>

 mangadex-dl utilises the [mangadex api](https://api.mangadex.org/) to search and download manga